peopledrivemecrazy/Dota2-ESP8266-OLED-Tracker/README.md

 # Dota2-ESP8266-OLED-Tracker
-Tracks and displays prizepool for given league id
+Tracks and displays prizepool for given league id which updates every 10 seconds.

 # Initial setup and instructions
 `This library uses dota2 web api` go to https://dev.dota2.com/showthread.php?t=58317 to obtain your api keys to obtain league listings you can use https://api.steampowered.com/IDOTA2Match_570/GetLeagueListing/v0001/?key=your_key